jichangfeng/docker-compose-rustdesk/README.md

 3. Copy the `.env.example` to `.env`.
 Update the IP part with your RustDesk server's IP.

-4. Run `docker compose up -d` to start the server.
+4. Run `docker-compose up -d` to start the server.

 ```
 shell> git clone https://github.com/jichangfeng/docker-compose-rustdesk.git
 shell> cd docker-compose-rustdesk